 No. All necessary information, including references, transcripts and research proposals, will be provided as part of your University on-line application.

 In most cases successful applicants will be graduates of an established university or other degree-awarding institution with a first-class honours grade or equivalent.
-The College is particularly interested in applicants who are highly ranked by the Cambridge University Department relevant to their course and applicants are encouraged to notify their proposed department that they are applying for a Trinity Hall studentship.
-You must also meet all other University criteria attached to your offer (this includes academic, funding, language, ATAS, immigration).
+The College is particularly interested in applicants who are highly ranked by the Cambridge University Department relevant to their course.
+You must also meet all other University conditions attached to your offer (such as academic, funding, language, ATAS, immigration etc.).

-You make your choices on your University on-line application and you will be considered in order of preference.
-Please contact Trinity Hall immediately should you receive an offer from another college.
+You make your college choices on your University on-line application and you will be considered by each college in order of preference.
 Colleges understand the need for students to accept offers with funding attached and open discourse is therefore encouraged to allow the maximum number of students to receive funding to study in Cambridge.
 However there is no guarantee that you would be able to change college once your choice is made.

 PhD funding is for 3 years unless otherwise stated.
 It is expected that you will complete within that period.
 If not you will be expected to self-fund any further period of study.